 What is Yieldstreet?

-Yieldstreet is a crowdfunding platform that provides retail investors access to alternative investments including private credit, art, real estate and crypto.
+Yieldstreet is an alternative investment platform that provides retail investors access to alternative investments including private credit, art, real estate and crypto.
 The private aspect of Yieldstreet investing means their offerings are less correlated with stock market volatility than traditional public markets.

-Most Yieldstreet investments are open to accredited investors only – individuals with an earned income of $200,000 annually or a net worth over $1 million.
+Important note: Many Yieldstreet investments are open to accredited investors only – individuals with an earned income of $200,000 annually or a net worth over $1 million.
+(Related reading: How to Become an Accredited Investor)

-The Yieldstreet Prism Fund was launched in 2020 and is open to non-accredited investors.
-The multi-asset class fund seeks to generate income by investing across assets like art, commercial real estate, corporate debt, and more.
+The Yieldstreet Alternative Income Fund (Formerly the Yieldstreet Prism Fund) was launched in 2020 and is open to non-accredited investors.
+The multi-asset class fund seeks to generate income by investing across alternative assets like art, commercial real estate, corporate debt, and more.

 Yieldstreet’s Key Numbers

-1. Annual Fees: Yieldstreet fees range from 0%-2.5% annually.
+- Annual Management Fee: Yieldstreet fees range from 0%-2.5% annually.
 Additional fees may apply depending on the fund.
-The Yieldstreet Prism Fund has a total annual fee of 1.5% and charges no load or redemption fees.
+The Yieldstreet Prism Fund has a total annual fee of 1.0% and charges no load or redemption fees.

-5. Asset Classes: Art, crypto, legal, multi-asset, private credit, private equity, real estate, short-term notes, transportation, venture capital
+- Alternative Asset Classes: Art, crypto, legal, multi-asset, private credit, private equity, real estate, short-term notes, transportation, venture capital (Note: Yieldstreet offers a broad mix, and asset types can evolve, so reviewing the current categories on their platform is advisable.)

-6. Investor Requirements: Most offerings are available to accredited investors – individuals with an earned income of $200,000 annually or a net worth over $1 million.
-The Yieldstreet Prism Fund is open to non-accredited investors.
+- Investor Requirements: Most offerings are available to accredited investors – individuals with an earned income of $200,000 annually or a net worth over $1 million.
+The Yieldstreet Alternative Income Fund is open to non-accredited investors.

 Pros (Benefits) of Yieldstreet